-We attempted to find some genealogy information about Rocky Colavito who was a baseball player for the Cleveland Indians in the 1950s.
-We searched Wikipedia and found that Rocky was born Rocco Domenico Colavito, Jr. in 1933 and that he grew up in the Bronx, New York.
+We attempted to find some genealogy information about Rocky Colavito who was a baseball player for the Cleveland Indians in the 1950s and 1960s.
+We searched Wikipedia and found that Rocky was born Rocco Domenico Colavito, Jr. on August 10, 1933 and that he grew up in the Bronx, New York.

 Since he was born after 1930 he would not be in the US Census but we tried to find his father in the 1930 US Census.
 We found 5 Rocco Colavitos living in the Bronx in 1930 - 2 were born in the 1920s and so we eliminated them.